CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 ### Technical limitations

-This example shows a list for what kind of technical limitations might be assocated with a typical Large Language Model (LLM) that is multi-lingual and supports code/instruct capabilities with similar (i.e., ~`8B`) parameter size.
+This example shows a list for what kind of technical limitations might be associated with a typical Large Language Model (LLM) that is multi-lingual and supports code/instruct capabilities with similar (i.e., ~`8B`) parameter size.

 ```json
 "component": {